 - 12. I will not support or promote extremist organisations, messages or individuals, nor give them a voice or opportunity to visit the school.
 I will not browse, download or send material that is considered offensive or of an extremist nature by the school (see LCS Prevent Policy). - 13.
 I understand and support the commitments made by pupils/students, parents/carers and fellow staff, governors and volunteers/visitors/contractors in their Acceptable Use Policies/safeguarding leaflets and will report any infringements in line with school procedures. - 14.
-I will follow the guidance in the Online Safety Policy for reporting incidents but also any concerns I might think are unimportant I understand the principle of 'safeguarding as a jigsaw' where my concern might complete the picture, but only if I tell somebody.
-I have read the sections on handling incidents and concerns about a child in general, sexting, upskirting, bullying, sexual violence and harassment, misuse of technology and social media. - 15.
+I will follow the guidance in the Online Safety Policy for reporting incidents but also any concerns I might think are unimportant. - 15.
 I understand that breach of this AUP and/or of the school's full Online Safety Policy may lead to appropriate staff disciplinary action or termination of my relationship with the school and where appropriate, referral to the relevant authorities.